dss-extensions/OpenDSSDirect.py/README.md

 ### Thanks

-Thanks to @tshort, Davis, @temcdrm, @GordStephen and @Muxelmann for their input and comments.
+Thanks to @tshort, Davis, @temcdrm, @GordStephen, @Muxelmann and @PMeira for their contributions.

 See @Muxelmann's repo [here](https://github.com/Muxelmann/OpenDSSDirect.make) on how to build OpenDSS for Linux.

+See @PMeira's repo [here](https://github.com/PMeira/dss_python) for the interface used in this package.

+See @PMeira's repo [here](https://github.com/PMeira/electricdss-src) for changes to OpenDSS for maintaining cross platform compatibility.